 Milt is male fish roe, or semen.
 Niland says it can be texturally challenging for many people, but it’s easy to fall for once you’ve tried it.
 It also makes a damn good schnitzel sandwich.
 Slice the milt into two-centimetre-thick medallions, coat each in flour, dip in a beaten egg and cover in breadcrumbs.
 Pan-fry the schnitzels in ghee until golden brown.
 Season with salt and pepper and serve on soft white bread with tartare sauce.
 Much the same as the fish liver, milt should be firm with no imperfections or smell, and bone-white in colour.

-The Whole Fish Cookbook: New Ways to Cook, Eat and Think by Josh Niland is available from September 1.
+The Whole Fish Cookbook: New Ways to Cook, Eat and Think by Josh Niland is available for pre-order and will arrive in late November.
+Get it here.

 This story originally appeared in Sydney print issue 19.